Compare · Property-lead app alternative

 Some do, for its owner-contact lookup and mail campaigns.
 But its targeting signals are investor-oriented (equity, absentee, distress) and say nothing about roof condition — so roofers end up mailing lists that were ranked for the wrong product.
 Roofbird ranks by the roof itself.

 No — that's the point.
-Roofbird scans every residential roof in your service area from satellite imagery and scores each one with AI vision.
+Roofbird reads every residential roof in your service area from satellite imagery and ground-level Street View, and scores each one with AI vision.
 Your crew's first drive of the day is to the top-ranked door, not a scouting loop.

 DealMachine sends automated postcard sequences natively.
 Roofbird gives you every scored lead's owner name and mailing address as an export for your mail house or template — plus a per-lead door-hanger PDF for canvassing.